opalj/opal/DEVELOPING_OPAL/tools/src/main/resources/org/opalj/hermes/queries/JavaCryptoArchitectureUsage.markdown

 - `KeyPairGenerator`
 - `KeyAgreement`

-> Note: Subclasses are not supported yet, however, to track this calls gives a first intuition about
+> Note: Subclasses are not considered.
+However, querying theses types already gives a first intuition about
 > the usage of cryptographic keys.
 Especially the factories are often used.

 ## Key Store

 The _Key Store_ class checks whether a `KeyStore` is used.